neuropoly/intranet.neuro.polymtl.ca/computing-resources/data/git-datasets.md

 And the output would look like this:
 ```
-hello zamboni, this is git@data running gitolite3 3.6.11-2 (Debian) on git 2.27.0
+hello yourusername, this is git@data running gitolite3 3.6.11-2 (Debian) on git 2.27.0
- R W C  CREATOR/..*
+ R      datasets/..*
- R W C  datasets/..*
+ R      datasets/basel-mp2rage
- R W    datasets/sct-testing-large
+ R W    datasets/bavaria-quebec-spine-ms
- R W    datasets/uk-biobank
+...
 ```

-You are identified to the server by your ssh keys, butNotice that this tells you the username you are known to
+You are identified to the server by your ssh keys, but notice that this tells you the username you are known as.

 ### Download